billoxbury/billoxbury.github.io/_posts/2024-01-05-mathematics-vs-ai.md

 date:   2024-01-05
 categories: artificial_intelligence mathematics
 blurb: >-
-    What implication does modern AI have for mathematics?
+    What implications does modern AI have for mathematics?
 header:
   teaser: "/assets/img/2024-01-05/unicorn.png"
 ---